 InstructorStart DateDaysTimeLocation

 This course introduces a consideration of personal worldview, faith, and the discipline of English, including literary studies and creative writing.
 It is also designed to introduce students to the basic skills necessary for academic success in the discipline of English and to provide students with an overview of the discipline including requirements of the major and expectations of professions in which that major may be applied.
-Pass/Fail.
-(1 unit; Fall)
+(1 Units)

 InstructorStart DateDaysTimeLocation